Bill Rowling: Later life and death

-Rowling later became highly involved in a number of community organisations and trusts.
+Rowling later became highly involved in a number of community organisations, charities and trusts.
+He was chairman of the 1992 commemorations of Abel Tasman's mapping of New Zealand.
 He also played a prominent role at the Museum of New Zealand, and is considered to have been the "driving force" behind the eventual establishment of Te Papa despite drastic public spending cutbacks.
+In 1988 the government had appointed him as chairman of the Museum Project Development Board.
+In 1992 he was appointed to the Museum of New Zealand board and he became chairman of the board in 1994.
+Rowling resigned from the board on 9 October 1995 citing ill-health.
+His family did not disclose the nature of the illness to media, only stating it was "serious."

-Rowling died of cancer in Nelson on 31 October 1995.
+Later in that same month, Rowling died of cancer in Nelson on 31 October 1995.

 Personal life

-Rowling married Glen Reeves in 1951.
+While teaching near Lake Rotoiti he met Glen Reeves.
+They married in 1951 at Waverley Anglican Church.
+They had five children.
 The couple's second child died when she was five months old in 1957; another daughter, Kim, committed suicide at the age of 18.
 Rowling was a practising Anglican.
+In retirement he took up jogging and participated in several marathons.

 Honours and awards

 In the 1983 Queen's Birthday Honours, Rowling was appointed a Knight Commander of the Order of St Michael and St George.
 He was conferred an honorary law doctorate by the University of Canterbury in 1987, and he was honoured by the Netherlands as a Commander in the Orde van Oranje-Nassau.

 In the 1988 Queen's Birthday Honours, Glen, Lady Rowling, was appointed a Companion of the Queen's Service Order for community service.